(COP) Coil On Plug Ignition Systems

-There were many types of ignition systems used throughout the years and things are continuing to evolve.
-A coil over plug "COP" ignition eliminates the distributor and secondary wires and replaces them with the PCM, ignition module, and a coil mounted directly over the plug of each cylinder.
+Many ignition systems were used throughout the years, and things continue evolving.
+For example, a coil on plug "COP" ignition eliminates the distributor and secondary wires.
+It replaces them with the ECM, ignition module, and a coil mounted directly over the plug of each cylinder.
 This electronically controlled ignition system is very efficient.

-In order to properly diagnose a misfire on one or all of the engine's cylinders, it's important to understand the system you're working with.
-Let's have a look at the components that make up a typical coil over plug ignition system.
+To properly diagnose a misfire on one or all of the engine's cylinders, it's essential to understand the system.
+These are some of the components that make up a typical coil-on-plug ignition system.

-COP coils: The coil shown in the illustration is typical and integrates the ignition module into the coil itself.
-The primary and the secondary circuits are located in the coil.
+COP coils: The coil above integrates the ignition module into the coil.
+The coil contains the primary and the secondary circuits.
 It's where the two meet.
-If there is no power received by the ECM, neither circuit gets power and the coil will not fire.
-Notice the trigger pin, it's a member of the control circuit.
-With some COP systems the trigger circuit also contains a feedback circuit performing a separate function.
-This feedback circuit is used by the PCM to confirm that the cylinder fired.
-In this type of system the ignition module is located inside the PCM.
+Notice the trigger pin; it's a member of the control circuit.
+With some COP systems, the trigger circuit also contains a feedback circuit used by the ECM to confirm that the coil fired.
+In this type of system, the ECM includes the ignition module.

-Related wiring: Make sure the connectors, wires and harness are in proper operating condition with a good visual inspection.
-Sometimes the connectors have locks that dry out and can easily become damaged during removal and will not snap back into place correctly after removal.
-Perform a wiggle test and check these connectors by pulling lightly on the plug to make sure it correctly seated into it's companion socket.
+Related wiring: Ensure the connectors, wires, and harness are in proper operating condition with a visual inspection.
+Sometimes, the connectors have locks that dry out and don't snap back into place correctly after removal.
+Perform a wiggle test and check these connectors by lightly pulling the plug to ensure it is correctly seated into its companion socket.
 Connectors contain a mechanical snap and a rubber seal to prevent environmental exposure.
-Check any suspected wiring for resistance with an ohmmeter and compare with manufacturer's specifications.
-Loose connectors result in an intermittent condition.
+Check any suspected wiring for resistance with an ohmmeter and compare it with the manufacturer's specifications.
+Loose connectors cause intermittent failures.

-Ignition Control Module: The ignition control module takes place of the distributor in a distributor-less (EI) ignition system.
-It receives it's timing instructions from the PCM based on input from the crankshaft and camshaft sensors and sends the appropriate signal to the appropriate cylinder.
-The IM may be stand alone, located in the ECM or integral to each ignition coil like the coil used in the illustration.
+Ignition Control Module: The ignition control module takes the distributor's place in a distributor-less (EI) ignition system.
+It receives timing instructions from the ECM primarily based on input from the crankshaft and camshaft sensors.
+It sends the signal to the appropriate cylinder.
+The IM may be a stand-alone, located in the ECM, or integral to each ignition coil.

-Engine Control Module: The PCM may or may not contain the ignition control module.
-It takes input from sensors like the crankshaft and camshaft sensors and calculates ignition timing by comparing it to preset instructions.
+Engine Control Module: The ECM may or may not contain the ignition control module.
+It receives input from sensors like the crankshaft and camshaft position sensors.
+It calculates ignition timing by comparing the inputs to preset tables.
 It then sends this signal to each coil in the correct firing order.
-An open between the PCM and a cylinder's coil or a faulty PCM driver will result in no power and a misfire on that cylinder.
+A problem between the ECM and a cylinder's coil or a faulty ECM driver results in no power and a misfire at that cylinder.